Weatherbys current accounts review

 Read the full methodologyWhether you’re after an account from Weatherbys Private Bank or Weatherbys Racing Bank, here’s what you can choose from:

-Weatherbys Private Bank offers a number of current accounts that can be operated online or via the mobile app.
-You’ll also have the option of applying for an exclusive American Express Platinum or Centurion charge card if required.
+Weatherbys Private Bank current accounts can be operated online or via the mobile app.
 The accounts come with a debit card that can be used to make purchases in person or online, at home or abroad.
 There are no foreign transaction charges for using your card for withdrawing cash or making payments overseas.
-Your dedicated Private Banker and assistant will always be on hand to help you with any queries.
+Your dedicated Private Banker and assistant will always be on hand to help you with any queries and you can operate accounts in most currencies.

 This is a simple bank account for UK resident sole or joint racehorse owners looking to separate their racing finances from their day-to-day banking.
 The account offers 5 free racing transactions per month and a 10% discount on Weatherbys VAT Return Service.
 There is a £5 monthly account fee, and if you pay a further £10 a month, you’ll have access to the Racing Payment Service to help pay invoices.